2 T butter, unsalted

 Slowly add the milk, about a third at a time, mixing well as you go, smashing floury lumps.

 Stir slowly and constantly until the sauce nearly boils and thickens.
 This is the most mindful part of the process.
 Chill a bit and stir.
 Watch as the milk thickens.
 It’s so beautiful.
-It won’t get stand a spoon in it thick, just thicker.
-The cheese will thicken things up even more.
+You don’t want it to get stand a spoon in it thick.
+It should have a thick milk feel as you stir.
+The cheese will thicken things up plenty.

-Stir in all but 1 cup of the Jarlsberg.
+Stir in the Jarlsberg.
+If you want to put some on top, reserve half a cup for that.
 Remove from heat, stirring to melt the cheese.

 Layer half of the potatoes in the casserole dish.
 Pour half of the sauce over the potatoes, lifting slices with a fork and spreading the sauce until it covers them all.

-Top with the reserved cup of cheese and sprinkle with paprika.
+Top with the reserved cup of cheese if you are going au gratin and sprinkle the top with a little paprika.

-Cover and bake for 1 hour and 45 minutes or until the potatoes are soft when poked with a fork and the cheese starts to brown.
+Cover and bake for 1 hour and 45 minutes or until the potatoes are soft when poked with a fork and the top browns up nicely.
 How long this takes depends upon how thick you sliced your potatoes.

 Remove the dish from the oven to sit uncovered for 10 minutes so that it “sets” before serving.